djun/CachedViewPagerDemo/README.txt

  used in every page limitedly cached (3 pages cached mechanism).

+2014-3-22
+1. Update MyViewPager.
+Change implement of OnPageChangeListener in MyPageViewer to a private variable.
+2. Update MainActivity.
+Make it can show pictures smoothly.

 2014-3-21
 1. Updated.
 Add some more Bitmap Source (from drawables, raw, or file url) implementing MyDataSource.
 2. Use MyBitmapSource as a bitmap storage in MyImageViewWithCache.